 Paris Buses are literally everywhere.
 Within the city are over 4,000 buses, servicing 266 lines with a total of 5,046 stops.
 This system allows you to get just about anywhere and, in many cases, closer to your destination than the Metro, or the RER would get you.

 Bus stops that serve Noctilien buses are indicated by signs at that stop.
 These bus stops are found in the busier night areas.
 Most Paris Bus stops are glass-walled on three sides and have bus-line maps and schedule information.
 They also have multi-language instructions on how to use the buses.

-Other bus stops are indicated simply by a pole with signs indicating the name of the stop, the bus line mnumbers that serve that stop and the name of the direction, the terminal point of that route.
+Other bus stops are indicated simply by a pole with signs indicating the name of the stop, the bus line numbers that serve that stop, and the name of the direction, the terminal point of that route.
 This signpost may have a route map for that bus line attached to it.
-A very helpful recent addition to many bus stops are digital signs indicating the time until the next bus arrives.
+A very helpful recent addition to many bus stops is digital signs indicating the time until the next bus arrives.

-Suzain Allen is a travel consultant and she has years of experience in travel industry.
-She in now sharing her views about transport system available in Paris.
+Suzain Allen is a travel consultant and she has years of experience in the travel industry.
+She is now sharing her views about the transport system available in Paris.

 If you are planning to spend your holidays in Paris, please visit www.MyParis.co.uk to find and book discount holiday packages.